Send money

 Sending money with Wise Platform is a process with four stages.
 The journey for your customers starts with a quote which indicates the potential cost of the transaction, and the exchange rate.
-You can present this first quote to your customer as a guide, and as you go through the process, more detail is added to make the quote more precise.

-- Create an unauthenticated quote using
+- Create an authenticated quote using

-- this optional step allows your customer can see how much the transaction is likely to cost, and the exchange rate. - Authenticate the quote.
+POST /quotes- this optional step allows your customer can see how much the transaction is likely to cost, and the exchange rate. - Authenticate the quote.
 At this stage, you need to use

-to create an authenticated quote.
+POST /profilesto create an authenticated quote.
 This quote is more accurate than the unauthenticated quote, and is required to create the transfer itself. - Add a recipient's account details using

-- the recipient is the party receiving the money being transferred.
-You receive arecipientId
+POST /accounts- the recipient is the party receiving the money being transferred.
+You receive arecipientIdin the response to this request. - Create the transfer using

 - Recipient account ID.